Jessica Alba Goes Topless & Tells People To Get Their ‘Mind Out Of The Gutter’

 In particular, she shared a black-and-white rendition of the cover, which showed her going topless.
 She joked with her fans in the captions about “friends with benefits.”

 The photo showed Jessica facing her bare back to the camera, as she grabbed her left arm with her right hand.
-She wore her hair down in a casual look, with her hair falling down her upper back.
+She wore her hair down in a casual look, with her hair falling down her back.

-Alba gave a sultry look, as she looked over her left shoulder.
-And while her face was visible, she gazed into the distance, instead of looking at the camera.
+Jessica gave a sultry look as she peered over her left shoulder.
+And while her face was visible, she gazed into the distance instead of looking at the camera.
 She wore dark eye makeup and lipstick, but thanks to the black-and-white nature of the shot, it’s hard to know what colors they were.

 Many of Jessica’s fans raved about her good looks in the comments section.